complex event processing (CEP)

 What is complex event processing (CEP)?

 The concept and techniques of CEP were developed in the 1990s.
-The approach gained popularity in the heyday of service-oriented architectures and enterprise service busses, architectural styles which have since been eclipsed by cloud-based architectures.
-Likewise, CEP has been somewhat overshadowed by event stream processing and streaming analytics, two approaches for processing and analyzing streams of data that implement some, but not all, of the core ideas of CEP.
+The approach gained popularity in the heyday of service-oriented architectures (SOA), which have since been eclipsed by cloud-based architectures.
+Likewise, CEP has been somewhat overshadowed by event stream processing (ESP) and streaming analytics -- two approaches for processing and analyzing streams of data that implement some, but not all, of the core ideas of CEP.

-Despite the fact that different terminology is often used today for processing and analyzing real-time events, experts believe that CEP remains relevant for improving enterprise architectures, and, in particular, for its application in the discipline of business process management, which aims to improve business processes end to end.
+However, CEP remains relevant for improving enterprise architectures and for its application in business process management, which aims to improve business processes end to end.

-Donncha Carroll, a partner in the revenue growth practice of Axiom Consulting Partners, said that business process modeling software (BPMS) tools have started to add new functionality that lets users handle CEP, making it easier to connect to multiple sources of enterprise data.
-This new CEP functionality in BPMS tools allows business process managers and business owners to identify events or developments that trigger critical notifications or actions that are generally not possible to identify with enterprise software platforms serving a broader set of needs, such as CRM and ERP tools.
+Business process modeling software (BPMS) tools have also started to add new functionality that lets users handle CEP, making it easier to connect to multiple sources of enterprise data.
+This new CEP functionality in BPMS tools enables business process managers and business owners to identify events or developments that trigger critical notifications or actions that are generally not possible to identify with enterprise software tools for customer relationship management (CRM) and enterprise resource planning (ERP).

-The history of CEP begins with work done by Professor David Luckman at Stanford University.
+The history of CEP begins with work done by Professor David Luckham at Stanford University.

 In the 1990s, Luckham was working on distributed programming languages that could run in parallel and communicate by means of events.